aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/set-presentation-view-type-aspose-slides-java/_index.md

 Let's dive into setting up your project, so you can start implementing this feature right away!

 ## Quick Answers
-- **What does “change view” mean?** It switches the default window view (e.g., Slide Master, Notes) that PowerPoint opens with.
+- **What does “change slide master view” mean?** It tells PowerPoint which view (e.g., Slide Master, Notes) to display when the file opens.
 - **Which library is required?** Aspose.Slides for Java (version 25.4 or newer).
 - **Do I need a license?** A temporary or full license is recommended for production use.
 - **Can I apply this to an existing file?** Yes – just load the file with `new Presentation("file.pptx")`.